If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

 All Spanish residential property owners are legally obligated to have home insurance to cover the value of the property.
 Life insurance is not mandatory but many lenders require borrowers to take out life insurance policies sufficient to pay off the outstanding mortgage balance.

-You may also want to consider acquiring mortgage insurance to protect against default should you experience an unexpected downturn in your income.
+You may also want to consider getting mortgage insurance, which would protect you if you can’t make mortgage payments.
 Having an active life insurance policy and a mortgage insurance policy before applying for a mortgage may even provide access to better interest rates.

 Tax considerations and deductions in Spain